0n0w1c/IR3_Assets_turrets/readme.md

 See the mod [IR3 Assets: Some assembly required](https://mods.factorio.com/mod/IR3_Assets_some_assembly_required)

-*Startup setting to exclude the rocket turret.*
+*Startup setting to reskin the rocket turret.*

 If the IR3 Assets are not installed, this mod will do nothing.